M16 mine: Demining

 When emplaced, most of an M16 mine is buried underground so it can be extremely difficult to spot them visually, particularly in areas of long grass, heavy undergrowth or other debris.
-The M16 contains large amounts of metal, so is very easy to detect using a mine detector.
-However, it is important to note that the act of moving the detection head over the ground may strike the prongs and trigger the mine.
+The M16 contains large amounts of metal, so is very easy to detect using a mine detector, but the act of moving the detection head over the ground may strike the prongs and trigger the mine.
 In any case, other minimum metal mines may have been planted near to an M16 in order to protect it from mine clearance personnel.
-Additionally, if long tripwires are fitted, the M16 may "see" the deminers before they have chance to find it.
-When tracking the path of tripwires fitted to any bounding mine, great care must be taken: it is quite possible that additional antipersonnel blast mines (e.g. the M14) may have been buried beneath its path.
+If long tripwires are fitted, the M16 may "see" the deminers before they find it.
+When tracking the path of tripwires fitted to any bounding mine, great care must be taken: it is possible that additional antipersonnel blast mines (e.g. the M14) may have been buried beneath its path.
 An extra complicating factor is that some M16 mines may have been fitted with an anti-handling device e.g. placing an M26 grenade underneath it with an M5 pressure-release boobytrap firing device screwed into it.
-Deliberately triggering the mines from cover, using some form of grappling hook attached to a long rope, may be useful in some varied situations and provide an initial way into the minefield before further clearance work begins.
+Deliberately triggering the mines from cover, using some form of grappling hook attached to a long rope, may be useful in some situations and provide an initial way into the minefield before further clearance work begins.